geekcampsg/website-2016/README.md

 - Edit \_data/talks.yml
   - You may ignore the slug field, but if you pick something fitting, we'll leave it be
-- If you don't want to link to your Twitter or GitHub profile, leave speaker.link as an empty string
+- If you don't want to link it to your Twitter or GitHub profile, leave speaker a link as an empty string
 - Submit a pull request!

 ## Adding Team Members